sbt/sbt-pgp/src/jekyll/usage.md

 There is currently no way to choose a non-default key from the keyring.

+### OpenPGP Support ###

+If you are using a [Yubikey 4](https://github.com/drduh/YubiKey-Guide) or another smartcard that [supports OpenPGP](https://github.com/open-keychain/open-keychain/wiki/Security-Tokens), then you may have private keys implemented directly on the smartcard rather than using the gpg keyring.
+In this situation, you will probably use `gpg-agent` and a pinentry (`pinentry-mac`, `pinentry-qt`, `pinentry-curses` etc) rather than a passphrase.
+Set `useGpgPinentry := true` in your `build.sbt` settings to configure `sbt-pgp` appropriately.

+    useGpgAgent := true
+    useGpgPinentry := true

+Note that `sbt-pgp` only supports OpenPGP through the GPG command line tool, and does not implement [Javacard support](https://incenp.org/notes/2016/openpgp-card-implementations.html).

 # Creating a Key Pair #

 To create a key pair, enter the following: